Dashboard

 • · pr — number, state, CI summary, review count

 The far-right WT CI columns give an at-a-glance worktree-exists / checks-pass status without expanding rows.
+The right column changes per tab:

 Right pane — context-aware detail.
 Issue description, worktree git status (staged / unstaged / untracked, with diff stats vs merge-base), PR body, CI checks ordered fail → pending → pass, reviews, conversation comments, the live Claude todo list for the active session, and the action footer.